mattsvensson/mdm-audit/README.md

 # MDM Audit

 ## Purpose
-Audit of Cloud MDM Device Assignments and Agent Status
+Audit cloud MDM Device Assignments and Agent Status

 ## Answers it will provide
 - Do all active users have an active device?